Shlok-Jain/trumio-hackathon/README.md

 5. Using Llama3 LLM

 We have implemented the server backend in flask.
 And frontend using HTML, CSS and JS.
-Exact details of the methods can be found in the report.
+Exact details of the methods can be found in the report - https://drive.google.com/file/d/1as0pF_5txAvwgKLPU1SfeNCwCsMog2TR/view.

 # Running the code locally